Under Trump, WhiteHouse.gov was a disaster. Biden’s team revamped it in 6 weeks

 For a glimpse of how the Biden Administration plans to govern, look no further than the White House website.

 The new site has lots of negative white space and is designed to be accessible to everyone from Spanish speakers to citizens with vision impairments.
 “WhiteHouse.gov ends up being the front page of the federal government,” says White House director of digital strategy Rob Flaherty, whose team would like users to consider WhiteHouse.gov a digital front door.
+And it all came together in just six weeks—an unprecedented feat for a government website.

 It’s a stark contrast from the previous administration’s site, which used gold accents along with dark blue and white.
 Under President Donald Trump, a Spanish version of the site was removed (which the Biden administration reinstated).
 As for navigation: The Trump-era site put zero effort into making content easy to find and visually compelling.
 On a page about former U.S. presidents, the Trump site opted for a list rather than a visual grid with images.